RobDWaller/code101/README.md

 ## What is HTML?

 Hyper Text Markup Language is a way of marking up text so it can be shared over the web.
-It gives text structure and allows you to add additional content such as imagery and video.
+It gives text structure and allows you to add content such as imagery and video.

 HTML is made up of nested elements / tags that help define structure and text hierarchy.
 Each tag has an opening and closing tag.

-As an example here is a simple unordered list of data:
+As an example here is a simple unordered list of data marked up by HTML:

 ```html
 <ul>